xdmushui/partner-center-sdk/develop/get-customer-s-subscriptions-transfer-eligibility.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to get a collection of a customer's subscriptions.
+How to get a collection of a customer's subscriptions that are eligible/ineligible for transfer.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites